KoltonGalie/AstroAdventures_2021/README.md

 This is a game made for FBLA by Kolton Galie and George Clark.
-It was made in HTML and Javascript, using the HTML canvas element.
+It was programmed in HTML and Javascript, using the HTML canvas element.

 There are instructions on how to play on the start menu.